effectfully-ou/sketches/has-lens-done-right/README.md

 ## No polymorphism

 So one possible approach is to simply forbid polymorphism.
 That might be an acceptable thing for a library, but wiring such a machinery into the compiler is a non-solution.
-Anything that doesn't have a story for polymorphism, doesn't really make us any closer to solving the records problem, because polymorphism is a must as it's ubiquitous in Haskell code and the hard part of the records problem is how to handle polymorphism -- not how to define a bunch of trivial monomorphic type classes and wire them into the compiler, just because some people said they've been using this machinery in production (the public part of which is [pretty much irrelevant and the entire use case is not representative](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-542767516)) and refused to give examples upon a request ([because closed source](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-542822673)) (not to say that what they've been using in production is quite different to what was in the original proposal and even would break that production).
+Anything that doesn't have a story for polymorphism, doesn't really make us any closer to solving the records problem, because polymorphism is a must as it's ubiquitous in Haskell code and the hard part of the records problem is how to handle polymorphism -- not how to define a bunch of trivial monomorphic type classes and wire them into the compiler, just because some people said they've been using this machinery in production (the public part of which is [pretty much irrelevant and the entire use case is not representative](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-542767516)) and refused to give examples upon a request ([because closed source](https://github.com/ghc-proposals/ghc-proposals/pull/282#issuecomment-542822673)).
 And what kind of argument is that?
 "We've been using this in production".
 People use Go in production and many are quite happy with it, even though from a PLT perspective that language is a joke.

 So the hard problem of handling polymorphism should drive the research, not [arguments](https://github.com/ghc-proposals/ghc-proposals/pull/158) like